jpillora/installer/README.md

     * `type` is normally detected via `User-Agent` header
     * `type=homebrew` is **not** working at the moment – see [Homebrew](#homebrew)
 * `?insecure=1` Force `curl`/`wget` to skip certificate checks

+## Security

+:warning: Although I promise [my instance of `installer`](https://i.jpillora.com/) is simply a copy of this repo - you're right to be wary of piping shell scripts from unknown servers, so you can host your own server [here](#host-your-own) or just leave off `| bash` and checkout the script yourself.

 ## Examples